jumpnow/jumpnowtek-site/_posts/2018-01-24-Odroid-C2-Systems-with-Yocto.md

 #### copy_boot.sh

-This script copies the bootloaders (SPL and u-boot) to the *unpartitioned* 4MB beginning section of the SD card.
+This script copies the bootloader files (u-boot.bin and bl1.bin.hardkernel) to the *unpartitioned* 4MB beginning section of the SD card.

 This script needs to know the **TMPDIR** to find the binaries.
 It looks for an environment variable called **OETMP**.